Anthony-Gambale/Context-Cards/README.md

 # context-cards

-Combining example sentence lookup and SRS into one app.
-This way, instead of manually creating your cards, you can find a sentence and add it to your deck with one click.

-Planned features include deeper search results and realtime synchronisation between devices.
+SRS for learning languages.
+You can

+- Search Tatoeba example sentence database
+- Create sentence cards in one click
+- Export cards to Anki in one click
+- Synchronise cards between devices in real time

 ![Demonstration of search and exporting to Anki](src/assets/demonstration.png)